The Anxiety Treatment Center

 More women seek treatment for anxiety than men.
 In our culture women are allowed to be scared but men feel that they’ll be thought wimps if they admit to owning up to the disorder.
 But men are born with sensitive nervous systems too and suffer from traumas just as women do.
 You can try to grin and bear it – many men do – but don’t be fooled; if you try to ignore your feelings for too long your body will exact a heavy price.

 What Happens in Treatment?

-One of the first things I’m going to do when you come to see me is make you understand that you’re not crazy.
+One of the first things I’m going to do when you come to see me is to help you understand that you’re not crazy.
 Then I’ll teach you how to listen to your body.
 Our bodies are constantly communicating to us in unique ways.
 We have to learn how to read the signals our bodies are sending and then act accordingly.
 That means stop doing what we’re doing when our body tells us to stop.
 Once you recognize that you’re not crazy and begin to learn how to listen to what your body is telling you, you are already on the road to recovery.